perarnau/charon/docs/charonctl.md

 - Ensure Numaflow is installed and pipelines exist in your cluster
 - Check if kubectl can access your cluster: `kubectl get pipeline --all-namespaces`
 - Verify you have permissions to list pipelines across namespaces

+**Command auto-completion not working**
+- Restart the charonctl session
+- Ensure you have proper permissions to list resources
+- Check if the cluster is accessible

 **Terminal display issues**
 - The CLI handles terminal state automatically